 ||Head of Physics

-BSc (Hons) Meteorology and Oceanography and PGCE Secondary Science (Physics), University of Bristol and PGDipEd (Science), Institute of Education.
-MInstP.
+BSc (Hons) Meteorology and Oceanography, University of East Anglia, PGCE Secondary Science (Physics), University of Bristol and PGDipEd (Science), UCL Institute of Education, MInstP.
 RSci.

 |Mr Thomas Garnier||Headmaster and Teacher of Physics|